marianmeres/demino/README.md

 "Demino" (Deno minimal) - minimalistic web server framework built on top of the Deno's built-in HTTP server, providing **routing**, **middlewares support**, **error handling**, and more...

+## Batteries are NOT included

+The design goal of this project is to provide a thin [sweet](https://en.wikipedia.org/wiki/Syntactic_sugar) extensible layer on top of the `Deno.serve` handler.
+Nothing more, nothing less.
+In other words, this is a base framework, not a full featured web server.

+## Beta

+Despite being marked as `1.0.x`, it is still in its early stages, where the API may occasionally change.

 ## Installation

 ```sh